simonlaube/maplines/README.md

 - [ ] display heat map
 - [ ] distinction of recorded tracks and planned tracks
 - [ ] map select desired layers to display
+- [ ] try to approximate gps lines to streets of OSM

 ## Future Design Improvements